-Estonian e-Residency enables anyone to manage their finances and businesses inside the EU from anywhere in the world.
+Estonian e-Residency celebrates it's 5th anniversary in 2019.
+That's five years of enabling anyone to manage their finances and businesses inside the EU from anywhere in the world.

-This is possible because Estonia has an advanced digital infrastructure, as well as smart ID cards that provide a secure digital signature.
+This is thanks to Estonia's advanced digital infrastructure, as well as smart ID cards that provide a secure digital signature.

 Many of the early adopters didn’t necessarily want to start a business.